When Code Gets Too Old to Save

 How Not to Regret Your Rewrite

-1. Don’t Rebuild Everything At Once
+1. Don't Rebuild Everything at Once

 2. Validate Before You Code